xrrhythmsuk/xruk-player/assets/tunes/angela-davis.md

 ## Controversies

-As it is originally based on the music of a rapist, some XR bands don’t play this tune (in common with some in the RoR network).
+As it was originally based on the music of a rapist, some XR bands don’t play this tune (in common with some in the RoR network).

-At national events we tend not to play it while marching.
+At national events we tend not to play it while marching unless we’re sure no-one objects.
 While standing still, we sign a Silence 4x before changing to it in case anyone wants to leave.

 ## Difficulty